EshaKaushal/batchprocessing/README.md

 We use pachyderm to create batch pipelines that regularly scan our cloud buckets to check and process.
 Our code has 2 batch pipelines -
 * Pipeline 1 - Periodically (once every 5 mins) pulls in new files from our GCS bucket, processes the files using distilled-bert QA model to produce answer.
 It then deletes the ingress file from the GCS bucket.
 The output file with answers is stored in pfs/out and fed into pachyderm's pipeline2

-* Pipelien 2 - Reads in the output repository of the first pipeline as its inputs and pushes each row of the processed data as records in our PostgreSQL database.
+* Pipeline 2 - Reads in the output repository of the first pipeline as its inputs and pushes each row of the processed data as records in our PostgreSQL database.

 <img src="/image/pachypipeline.PNG">